 - Start with a layer of paper (either layers of newspaper or brown paper, or even thicker cardboard for areas you won’t be planting in) and lay it all around any plants you’ve added and cover all bare areas.

-- Use fully finished garden compost, pine straw, or other available material for your mulch.
-We prefer a darker, soil-looking commercial compost for our garden areas, since it looks cool, clean and tidy when applied (pictured above).
+- Cover with a fully finished garden compost, pine straw, or other available material for a mulch.
+We prefer a darker, soil-looking commercial compost for our garden areas, since it looks cool, clean and tidy when applied – and feeds the soil as it breaks down (pictured above).
 Add a good 1-2″ layer, but leave the area around the plants (about 2-3″ around) to make sure they don’t smother.

 - See this video for more details of this technique that saves us hours of weeding each season.

 Bonus: If you use compost that feeds the soil as it breaks down, you shouldn’t have to fertilize or add anything more to your flower and shrub beds – ever.
 Vegetables will need a bit more, based on their growing needs, but it, too, will be less.

 8. Use Soaker Hoses or Drip Irrigation

 - Lay soaker hoses (or drip irrigation) all through your beds.
 Then simply hook up your hose to the soaker end, turn the water on and let it soak for a few hours every 4-7 days, depending on your weather.
 No need to stand over each plant with a hose, which never provides enough water anyway, or water overhead, which is inefficient and helps to spread plant diseases like mildew.